dellaert/22F-3630/book.md

 # Book

 We are working on a book based these lectures, but it is still very drafty.
-We will distribute course notes to the students as the course progresses.
-You can find the current version of the book [here](https://github.com/dellaert/robotics2).
+This will be an interactive jupyter book with text, diagrams and snippets of code in the middle, so it's easy for you to play around and understand the concepts.
+We shall link it here very soon!